hyperledger/caliper/docs/vNext/Fabric_Configuration.md

 > Some highlights of the provided features:
 > * supporting multiple orderers
 > * automatic load balancing between peers and orderers
-> * supporting multiple channels and chaincodes
+> * supporting multiple channels and contracts
-> * metadata and private collection support for chaincodes
+> * metadata and private collection support for contracts
 > * support for TLS and mutual TLS communication
 > * dynamic registration of users with custom affiliations and attributes
 > * option to select the identity for submitting a TX/query